gel1has3/NeonatalSeizureDetection_ShortEEG_Windows/EEG Preprocessing/eegpreprocessingREADME.md

 * Each file includes seizure and non-seizure events in 1-second resolution
 * Output is in `.fif` format, ready for  machine learning and visualization

----

-## License

-This code is provided for academic and research use.
-Licensing for clinical or commercial use may require permission.